GregBaugues/devrel.ai/docs/index.md

 * How do you help developers help LLMs to use your product?
 Prompts on your docs? .cursorrules and CLAUDE.md files in your repos?

 * We used to assume that if we had the best DX and the best docs, once a developer integrated with Twilio we would be super sticky.
 Customers would be willing to pay a premium on usage because developer hours was their scarcest resource, so vendor swapping would be too costly.
 How much vendor lock-in is there if a refactor is a cmd-k away?

+* What does it mean that Cursor -- a devtool company -- is one of the fastest companies ever to $100M ARR, and has no formal marketing / devrel?

 ## Docs